-Long valued by soldiers for their keen senses and tracking abilities, dogs have been used in war since Roman times.
+Long valued by soldiers for their keen senses and tracking abilities, dogs have been used in war actions since Roman times.
 Now man's best friend is going into combat zones wearing high-tech bulletproof vests, parachutes and video cameras.
-Meanwhile, rolling robots are getting stronger, smarter, smaller and — someday soon — will be equipped with their own weapon systems.
+Meanwhile rolling robots are getting stronger, smarter, smaller and -- someday soon -- will be equipped with their own weapon systems.

-So will robots ultimately hold the title of a soldier's (or Marine's) best friend?
+So will robots ultimately hold the title of a soldier (or marine's) best friend?
 Or can nothing replace the trusty canine?

 Well, Jeff Jaczkowski, deputy project manager at the Robotic Systems Joint Projects Office, says he's trying to make robots more dog-like.

-Jaczkowski tests and evaluates all ground-based robots used by Marines and soldiers in Afghanistan and Iraq — more than 2,000 altogether.
+Jackowski tests and evaluates all ground-based robots used by marines and soldiers in Afghanistan and Iraq -- more than 2,000 altogether.
 He's also a dog owner and a hunter.